Overlap of Confidence Intervals In the article “On Judging the Si... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-A confidence interval is a range of values, derived from sample statistics, that is likely to contain the true population parameter with a specified level of confidence, typically 95%.
-It provides an estimate of uncertainty around a sample statistic, allowing researchers to infer about the population.
-For example, if a 95% confidence interval for the difference in proportions is calculated, it suggests that if the same sampling method were repeated, 95% of the intervals would contain the true difference.
+A confidence interval is a range of values, derived from sample statistics, that is likely to contain the true population parameter with a specified level of confidence, typically 95% or 99%.
+It provides an estimate of uncertainty around a sample statistic, such as a mean or proportion.
+In the context of comparing two population proportions, overlapping confidence intervals can suggest that the proportions may not be significantly different.

 Recommended video: